 A. Members.
-The Committee shall be composed of directors who are independent, as defined by the Securities and Exchange Commission (the "SEC") and The Nasdaq Stock Market LLC ("Nasdaq"), and are free of any relationship that, in the opinion of the Board, as evidenced by its election of such members, would interfere with their exercise of independent judgment as a Committee member.
+The Committee shall be composed of directors who are each independent, as defined by the Securities and Exchange Commission (the "SEC") and The Nasdaq Stock Market LLC ("Nasdaq"), and are free of any relationship that, in the opinion of the Board, as evidenced by its election of such members, would interfere with their exercise of independent judgment as a Committee member.
 Each member of the Committee shall be qualified to serve on the Committee pursuant to the requirements of Nasdaq, and any other additional requirements the Board deems appropriate.
-The Committee shall be comprised of not less than three members of the Board, each of whom, in the judgment of the Board, shall satisfy the independence and experience requirements set forth in the Nasdaq Listing Rules, the Securities Exchange Act of 1934, as amended (the "Exchange Act") and any other legal or regulatory requirements.
+The Committee shall be comprised of not less than three members of the Board, each of whom, in the judgment of the Board, must: (i) satisfy the independence and financial literacy requirements set forth in Nasdaq Listing Rules and any additional requirements under the rules and regulations of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), (ii) not have participated in the preparation of the financial statements of the Company or any current subsidiary of the Company at any time during the past three years, and (iii) meet any other legal or regulatory requirements.
+If the Company is relying on an exemption from the independence standards set forth in the Exchange Act, an explanation will be disclosed in the proxy statement, including the Company's reliance on the exemption and its assessment of whether such reliance affects the ability of the Company to act independently.
 All members of the Committee shall be able to read and understand fundamental financial statements, including balance sheets, income statements and cash flow statements, or must become financially literate within a reasonable period of time after his or her appointment to the Committee.
-At least one member of the Committee shall meet the definition adopted by the SEC of an "audit committee financial expert" as the Board interprets such qualification in its judgment, unless the Company does not have on its Board a Director who meets such requirements and is willing to serve on the Committee.
-If there is no "audit committee financial expert" meeting the SEC's definition, an explanation will be disclosed in the proxy statement.
-Further, at least one member shall have past employment experience in finance or accounting, requisite professional certification in accounting, or other comparable experience or background resulting in financial sophistication, including being or having been a chief executive officer, chief financial officer or other senior officer with financial oversight responsibilities, as the Board interprets such qualification in its judgment.
+At least one member of the Committee shall meet the definition adopted by the SEC of an "audit committee financial expert" as defined in Item 407(d)(5)(ii) of Regulation S-K or otherwise have past employment experience in finance or accounting, requisite professional certification in accounting, or other comparable experience or background resulting in financial sophistication, including being or having been a chief executive officer, chief financial officer or other senior officer with financial oversight responsibilities, as required by Nasdaq Rule 5605(c)(2)(A).
 If any Committee member serves on more than three audit committees for public companies, the Board shall determine if such simultaneous service impairs the ability of such member to serve effectively and shall disclose such determination in the annual proxy statement.